 What is the Cost of Goods Sold?

 Cost of goods sold, or “cost of sales”, is an expense incurred directly by creating a product.
 It includes any raw materials and labor costs incurred.
-However, in a merchandising business, cost incurred is usually the actual amount of the finished product (plus shipping cost if any) purchased by a merchandiser from a manufacturer or supplier.
-In any event, cost of sales is properly determined through an inventory account or through a list of raw materials or goods purchased.
+However, in a merchandising business, the cost incurred is usually the actual amount of the finished product (plus shipping cost if any) purchased by a merchandiser from a manufacturer or supplier.
+In any event, the cost of sales is properly determined through an inventory account or through a list of raw materials or goods purchased.

 What is Gross Profit Margin?